As a sport, golf is a choice. Some people may find this game boring, while some choose to spend their free time playing this game.

 Golf is all about perfection and every single round are different, applying what you learn in the golf course to your life has great benefits and you become a smarter and better person.

 On courses where golf is cheaper, it’s one of the favorite pastimes of all sorts of people.
 However, a golf course is expensive to maintain, so if you’re going to shoot for “country-club level” amenities and course conditions, it’s going to have to be more expensive than $40 a round.
+You can also check and get some ideas in some golf books like: Golf Course Design (amazon) as this book covers all aspects of golf course design and construction.

 At any one time there will be a maximum of three foursomes per hole, 3 x 4 x 18 = 216 players on the course, less than two per acre.
 For all but the most popular times, there are many fewer players.
 And for some of the year courses are closed because of cold and snow.
 So the course expenses aren’t spread over very many golfers.